 It’s excruciating and painful because knowing the truth is not the same as accepting what you need to do to save yourself.
 Accepting the solution is a process of its own.
 We try everything to avoid this step.
 We tried reasoning with her, them, and with ourselves.

 How could I be this person who turns their back on their family?

 Family is everything,

 Going no contact with a narcissistic mother means you risk losing your entire family.

-If the circle you grew up in is completely controlled by the narcissist, you leave everything you used to know behind and start over with nothing.
+If the narcissist completely controls the circle you grew up in, you leave everything you used to know behind and start over with nothing.

 But it’s too late because you know your mother is narcissistic, and they don’t.